tesfaldet/mongoose-opt-paginate/README.md

 ### Contributing

 Looking to contribute?
 Awesome!
 Make sure you've got [EditorConfig](http://editorconfig.org/#download) installed to maintain the existing code style.
-Test and lint your code using `npm run ci`.
+Send your PRs to the dev branch.
+Before opening a PR, test and lint your code using `npm run ci`.

 ### Todo's
 - Write unit and integration tests